-Note: The author assumes that the self-employed in rural area are working within agriculture.
+Note: The author assumes that the self-employed in the rural areas are working within agriculture.

 While public spending in agriculture has had some positive impact on agricultural GDP, the remaining indicators show the need for more reforms and structural changes in the sector.
 Public spending cannot replace investment, and so far, it has not increased domestic production to the extent where Georgia is no longer dependent on food imports and vulnerable to food price shocks.

 1 The share of the population under the absolute poverty line (%).